Django, powerful Python web framework, provides two essential methods for optimizing database queries: select_related

 Difference between select_related and prefetch_related!

-1. Database Queries: select_related uses a single SQL query with a JOIN operation, while prefetch_related uses two separate queries and combines the data in Python.
+uses two separate queries and combines the data in Python. - Relationships:

-2. Relationships: select_related is suitable for ForeignKey and OneToOneField relationships, whereas prefetch_related is designed for ManyToManyField and reverse ForeignKey relationships.
+is designed for ManyToManyField and reverse ForeignKey relationships. - Query Efficiency:

 What is select_related?